Trenchwise/simpsons-react-project/README.md

 Russell then goes on to do this.
 In the demo.

+////// Adding a unique ID to each character

+- This is so program knows what character to delete.
+Adding an ID no into the data its self (into the array)

 He does this by adding a unique ID to (line 16 in App)

 -- The forEach() method executes a provided function once for each array element.